Do you feel like your Pinterest marketing strategy isn’t bringing the results you need?

 These are valuable Pinterest keywords that help you find more targeted, long-tail search phrases people use on the platform.

-Seriously, Pinterest keyword research isn’t difficult.
-Make sure to write down your keywords and group them into sensible categories in Google Sheets, for example.
+All in all, Pinterest keyword research isn’t difficult.
+Write down your keywords and group them into sensible categories in Google Sheets, for example.

 For more details and additional Pinterest keyword research tools, check out my full Pinterest keyword research guide.